 - Windermere understands that from time to time families may experience financial difficulties.
-We require families and educators to keep us informed through timely communication to insure we are able to support families during these times. - 2.
-If parent/guardians are unable to pay due to financial difficulties, please contact the Windermere Finance team immediately who will assist in setting up an agreed payment plan. - 3.
-In the instance of non-payment of a parent/guardians account by the due date or notice of a dishonoured direct debit, Windermere will undertake the following processes: - a.
-Contact the parent/guardian by email and/or phone to arrange payment for dishonoured transaction.
-NOTE: Parents/Guardians can agree to the processing of a manual direct debit immediately or specify a day for this transaction to take place.
-Alternately, payment can be made by credit card over the phone. - 4.
-Send a payment reminder SMS, advising of the overdue amount
+We require families and educators to keep us informed of any financial difficulties through timely communication.
+Timely communication ensures we are able to effectively support families. - 2.
+If parents/guardians are unable to pay an account due to financial difficulties, please contact the Windermere Finance team immediately, who will assist in setting up an agreed payment plan. - 3.
+In the instance of a dishonoured direct debit, Windermere will issue a letter to the parent/guardian advising of the below: - a.
+Families have 7 days from the date of letter to contact the finance team and arrange payment of the arears (via direct debit). - b.
+If after 7 days the account still remains unpaid the child's enrolment will cease immediately.

-Approval Date: Jan 2013/Last Review: July 2020/Next review: July 2021/Page 5 of 6
+Approval Date: Jan 2013/Last Review: July 2020/Next review: July 2021/Page 5 of 6 c.
+Referral of the matter to a credit control agency.

-- 5. Where accounts remain unpaid after a concerted effort to finalise payment, Windermere will: - a.
-(After 7 days) forward a cease care letter stating the final day of care.
-NOTE: If payment is not received prior to the date of care ending, the child's enrolment will cease immediately. - b.
-Forward your details to a credit control agency.
 When an account is forwarded to a credit control agency the account holder will become liable for payment of the collection fees applied as a percentage of each payment at a rate of 25%.
 NOTE: Once an account is forwarded to a credit control agency all communications regarding payments must be made directly with the agency.
 Windermere has no authority to manage payments towards an account at this point.